Research

 Vision

-The Institute for Social Justice and Crime addresses social issues, understanding the causes and consequences of crime and in doing so will seek to expand academic policy and practice knowledge.
+The Institute for Social Justice and Crime takes an ambitious and collaborative approach, engaging in transformational research to tackle complex issues through an intersectional lens, expanding academic, policy and practice knowledge.
 The Institute’s research will further develop knowledge of multi-agency practices to improve their service to the community, increase public safety and to facilitate social justice.
-Interdisciplinarity, mixed and creative methodologies are key to the Institute’s approach to research.
-The Institute for Social Justice and Crime provides a nurturing research culture where early career researchers are valued and mentored to ensure they achieve their potential and everyone’s health and wellbeing are prioritised.
+Interdisciplinary, mixed and creative methodologies are key to the Institute’s approach to research.
+The Institute for Social Justice and Crime provides a nurturing research culture where all researchers are valued and mentored to ensure they achieve their potential, whilst prioritising everyone’s health and wellbeing.

 Mission

-The Institute for Social Justice and Crime is committed to addressing the social issues which act as barriers to justice with an emphasis on the experiences of vulnerable and marginalised groups.
-Fundamentally the Institute seeks to make the world a more equal and just place in line with the UN Sustainable Development Goals, in particular: Gender equality; Reduced inequalities and Peace, justice and strong institutions.
+The Institute for Social Justice and Crime is committed to addressing the social issues which act as barriers to an equitable and inclusive society with an emphasis on the experiences of vulnerable and marginalised groups.
+Fundamentally, the Institute seeks to make the world a more equal and just place in line with, and going beyond, the UN Sustainable Development Goals.

 Looking up at the James Hehir Building